 Climate, Energy and the Environment

-Penn State faculty are actively publishing research on a wide range of possible implications like the continued burning of fossil fuels and extreme summer weather, droughts that threaten crops, warmer winter temperatures, and the threat to various animal and fish populations.
+Penn State faculty are actively publishing research on a wide range of possible implications like the continued burning of fossil fuels and extreme weather, droughts that threaten crops, warmer winter temperatures, and the threat to various animal and fish populations.
 Our experts frequently serve as sources for major media and are readily available during active, current events.

 • Richard Alley